 Another critical stage identified includes the research process and dissertation phase of a doctoral program.
 Within the research phase, students can become disengaged due to lack of discussion about the difficulties (Virtanen, Taina, & Pyhältö, 2017).
 Students feel alone often in this phase which can even lead to depression and sometimes thoughts of suicide in a small percentage (Burkholder, 2012).
 Peer and cohort support can be critical in these stages as well.
 Students who are open and discuss struggles often find support in order to believe in their ability to persist (Fogg, 2009).
 Thus, interaction with fellow students can open up the conversation of struggle to persist.
 Simply the opportunity to share and begin a conversation of inner turmoil can be a mitigating factor of persistence (Hoskins & Goldberg, 2005).
 Providing the environment that facilitates an open conversation is a critical factor requiring attention within the discussion of persistence in doctoral degree programs.

 There have been strategies formed to open up the conversation about factors that impact persistence within a doctoral program.
 The importance of this is seen even in the American Counseling Association’s (ACA) Code of Ethics (2014).
 The Code specifically speaks to counselor education programs and the need for a comprehensive orientation for all students.
 The wording found within the Code elicits a dynamic process by which the orientation of the student to the program continues throughout the many stages.
 This guideline fits with the need for students to remain engaged and even cared for throughout the doctoral journey.
 Students who feel alone and isolated from peers and faculty will have greater propensity for their own thoughts of inadequacy to grow (Woo, Storlie, & Baltrinic, 2016).
 Thus, a self-evaluation for each counselor education program will not only benefit the school, but also the student.
-Woo, Mulit, & Visalli (2016) found several categories that need evaluated which determine the possibility of student drop out.
+Woo, Mulit, & Visalli (2016) found several categories that need evaluation which determine the possibility of student drop out.
 These included demanding workload, high skill and knowledge level, technological proficiency, student self-disclosure, expectations, and time and energy balance.
 However, in an evaluation of these categories, a majority of programs evaluated had only addressed one or two categories in their actual approach to students (Woo, Mulit, & Visalli, 2016).
 Thus, there is a need to engage with students, learn their struggles and competencies, and foster open communication regarding obstacles to persistence toward graduation in their doctoral program.

 Photovoice is a method that can be used to facilitate the conversation of doctoral persistence for doctoral students.
 The Photovoice method allows individuals to use pictures to identify, represent, and enhance an individual’s expertise and knowledge (Wang, & Burris, 1997).
 It has been used in many instances to give voice to those who may be marginalized and overlooked (Teti, French, Kabel, & Farnan, 2017).
 Within this qualitative study, photovoice is used to give voice and foster the conversation of factors impacting doctoral persistence.
 It is hoped that through the use of photographs, students will be able to share their struggles and themes can be more readily recognized.
 Bringing a previously hidden struggle out into the light can help break the darkness that breeds attrition within the doctoral journey.